Birthdate

 While both nanosilver and nanocopper have been reported to exhibit good antibacterial properties, each has its limitations.
 Silver-copper nanocomposites offer a broader-spectrum antibacterial effect.
 The antibacterial mechanism has been summarized as the generation of reactive oxygen species (ROS), destruction of bacterial cell walls, and the release of silver and copper ions.
 Silver-copper nanocomposites can be applied to metals such as stainless steel or polymers like polyurethane medical catheters through surface modification, introducing antibacterial properties.
 This project has been published in the journal Biology.

 First author.
-Published in Biology, 2021, 10(2): 137.
+Published in Biology, 137, 10, 2021.

-First author.
-Submitted to Science Advances
+Co-First author.
+Submitted to Nature Communications.

 Characterizations: NMR, FTIR, GPC, TEM, SEM, Fluorescence, Phosphorescence, Rheology, Tensile, UV-Vis transmittance, XRD